Some used vehicle managers carry a double curse.

-The used vehicle managers who carry this double curse create an even bigger problem for their dealers — the less-than-optimal performance of their used vehicle department ultimately saps other dealership departments of their ability to maximize sales and profits.
+The used vehicle managers who carry this double curse create an even bigger problem for their dealers—the less-than-optimal performance of their used vehicle department ultimately saps the other dealership departments of their ability to maximize sales and profits.

-Surprisingly, some dealers appear to be aware that a used vehicle manager’s double curse diminishes their overall prospects, but they choose to do nothing about it.
-How else to explain the disparities I see across dealer groups, where the performance of some stores — measured by the net impact a strong used vehicle department creates in its own and other departments — completely outshine the others?
+Surprisingly, some dealers appear to be aware that their used vehicle manager’s double-curse is hurting the overall dealership prospects, but they choose to do nothing about it.
+How else to explain the disparities I see across dealer groups, where the performance of some stores—measured by the net impact of a strong used vehicle department across their peer departments—completely outshine the others?

-Used vehicle managers who eliminate the double curse have come to embrace three operational realities they previously failed to see:
+Used vehicle mangers who eliminate the double-curse have come to embrace three operational realities they previously failed to see:

-First, it’s essential for used vehicle managers to recognize that in today’s market, there’s often very little money left in a used car after you’ve owned it for 30 days.
-This timeline has become even more critical in 2015, in light of increasing supplies of available used vehicles.
+First, it’s essential for used vehicle managers to recognize that in today’s market, there’s often very little money left in a used vehicle after you’ve owned it for 30 days.
+This timeline has become even more critical in 2015 in light of increasing supplies of available used cars.
 I would encourage dealers to compare the average front-end gross profits of used vehicle sales that occur in 15 and 30 days or less, against those that occur after the 30-day mark.
-(Note: I would also ask that this be a full and honest accounting, including the holding costs associated with every car, irrespective of its sales date.)
+(Note: I would ask that this be a full and honest accounting, that includes the holding costs associated with every car, irrespective of its sales date.)

 It’s this final step that often gets the dealer’s attention.
 They start to see positive improvements in the financials for every dealership department.
 In some cases, the more enlightened dealers take additional steps to make the total dealership gains an ongoing reality.
 They measure and promote the positive impact the used vehicle department creates across all dealership departments.
 The dealers might even change pay plans to recognize and reward the used vehicle manager’s total dealership contributions.

-As I mentioned, eliminating the double curse isn’t easy.
-But I haven’t met any used vehicle managers who cured the curse, and now wish they hadn’t.
+As I mentioned, eliminating the double-curse isn’t easy.
+But I haven’t met a single used vehicle manager who cured themselves, and now wishes they hadn’t.